fbpx

 Cleaning and Maintenance

 Clarify your expectations from the guests about cleaning before checking out.
 Your request should be detailed and realistic.
-Remember, the visitors are on vacation and pay cleaning fees, so don’t expect them to take full responsibility for the cleaning.
-For instance, you can mention in the contract that, “You should wash dirty dishes before leaving,” “Take the garbage bags outside,” or “Put the dirty towel in the basket.”
+Remember, the visitors are on vacation and paying for cleaning charges.
+So, you should outline exactly what is covered by the cleaning fee.

 Keys and Access Codes